fivetwentysix/ggcrypto/README.md

 Tested with 4GB ram and above.

 Shell into your server with either SSH keys (preferred) or username and password.
-If you easily available client would be [Chrome Secure Shell](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo?hl=en) which is a addon for Chrome.
+Try [Chrome Secure Shell](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo?hl=en) which is a SSH addon for Chrome.

 ## Setting up